Drive for Britain! UK scrambles for truckers amid supply woe

 Bolton generally welcomes the government moves, but has concerns about the safety of letting drivers move straight from cars to 18-wheelers.

 Shapps said the situation is improving “week by week” as more new drivers pass their tests.
-But businesses are less sanguine.
-Energy company BP said Thursday it had to close “a handful” of gas stations because they ran out of fuel.
-Supermarket chain Tesco warned of panic-buying if gaps on shelves continue as Christmas approaches.
+But businesses warn the solution won't be quick or easy.

-And Ian Wright, chief executive of industry group the Food and Drink Federation, said the driver drought is part of a huge structural shakeup of labor markets and supply chains around the world.
+Ian Wright, chief executive of industry group the Food and Drink Federation, said the driver drought is part of a huge shakeup of labor markets and supply chains around the world.

 “It’s going to get worse,” Wright said at a recent seminar organized by the Institute for Government think-tank.
 “We should get used to the fact that occasionally empty shelves … is going to be the new normal.”